-The clinical neurological exam is a cornerstone of providing care to patients with a wide variety of neurological and neurosurgical injuries (11,15,16,21).
-Clinicians have been assessing the pupils of patients with suspected or known brain injury or impaired consciousness for over 100 years (14).
-Today, clinicians routinely evaluate pupils as a component of the neurological exam and monitoring of critically ill patients with neuronal injuries, including patients with traumatic brain injury and stroke (15,16,18,21,31).
-The American Association of Neurological Surgeons and the Brain Trauma Foundation Guidelines for Management and Prognosis of Severe Traumatic Brain Injury (4) recommend that pupillary light response should be evaluated and used as a prognostic parameter and that pupil dynamics and asymmetry should be documented in the clinical record.
-The pupillary response is also used with the National Institutes of Health Stroke Scale (NIHSS), a systematic assessment tool that provides a quantitative measure of stroke-related neurologic deficit (20).
+The clinical neurological exam is a cornerstone of providing care to patients with a wide variety of neurological and neurosurgical injuries (13, 17, 18, 24).
+Clinicians have been assessing the pupils of patients with suspected or known brain injury or impaired consciousness for centuries (16, 26).
+Today, clinicians routinely evaluate pupils as a component of the neurological exam and monitoring of critically ill patients, including those with traumatic brain injury and stroke (1, 17, 18, 21, 24, 26, 34).
+The American Association of Neurological Surgeons and the Brain Trauma Foundation Guidelines for Management and Prognosis of Severe Traumatic Brain Injury recommend that pupillary light response should be evaluated and used as a prognostic parameter and that pupil dynamics and asymmetry should be documented in the clinical record (5).
+The pupillary response is also used with the National Institutes of Health Stroke Scale (NIHSS), a systematic assessment tool that provides a quantitative measure of stroke-related neurologic deficit (23).
 The scale is widely used as a clinical assessment tool to evaluate acuity of stroke patients, determine appropriate treatment, and predict patient outcome.

-Traditionally, pupil measurements have been performed in a very subjective manner by using a penlight or flashlight to manually evaluate pupil reactivity and using a pupil gauge to subjectively estimate pupil size.
+Traditionally, pupil assessments have been performed in a subjective manner by using a penlight or flashlight to manually evaluate pupil reactivity and using a pupil gauge to estimate pupil size.
 Common terminology employed in the clinical literature to describe the pupil light reflex and pupil size includes “unilateral” or “bilateral non-reactive pupils,” “fixed” or “dilated pupils”, as well as “brisk”, “sluggish” and “non-reactive pupils”.
-These are all subjective terms applied without a standard clinical protocol or definition and yielding, in fact, a pronounced level of inter-examiner variability and error (8,10,12,13,18,30).
+These subjective terms are applied without a standard clinical protocol or definition and yield a pronounced level of inter-examiner variability and error (9, 12, 14, 15, 21, 25, 33).

 In summary, pupil evaluation is a critical component in the assessment and management of critically ill patients with neuronal injury.
 Manual pupil measurements are characterized by high inter-examiner variability and error.
 Automated pupillometry and the objective scale of the NPi benefit clinicians and patients by removing subjectivity from the pupillary evaluation, providing more accurate and trendable pupil data, and allowing earlier detection of changes for more timely patient treatment.